 If your day is made up of waking up, getting in the car, working in an office or staying at home all day and then going to bed, you probably don’t get enough fresh air or sunshine.

-Fresh air gives you a burst of oxygen and sunshine gives you vitamin D, both elements which boost your energy levels and wake you up.
+Fresh air gives you a burst of oxygen and sunshine gives you vitamin D. Both these elements boost your energy levels and wake you up.
 They also boost your immune system, so you’re less likely to get colds, bugs and other illnesses which make you feel run down.

-Try getting out of the office at lunchtime or taking the kids for a walk.
-When it’s warm enough open windows and doors too to let the air and sunshine go through your house.
+Try getting out of the office at lunchtime or going for a walk in the evenings.
+When it’s warm enough, open windows and doors too to let the air and sunshine go through your house.

-Overworked?
 It’s not new to us that worrying about our jobs and our finances makes us feel exhausted.
 But a study has confirmed that work and money worries can also cause sleep problems, saying that nearly 1 in 3 of us are having problems sleeping more than once a week.
-And those who took part said work and money worries were the biggest problem when it comes to nodding off.
+And those who took part in the study said work and money worries were the biggest problems when it comes to nodding off.

 Try setting some time aside with your boss or manager to talk through your concerns if you’re stressed about work.
 If you’re feeling overworked or not supported, and they should be able to help you.
 Even a small step like this will make you feel like you are doing something about it and you’ll feel better.

-Depression, Seasonal Affective Disorder (SAD) and going through the menopause can all make you feel tired, fed up and sluggish as well as messing up your sleep pattern.
+Depression, Seasonal Affective Disorder (SAD) and going through menopause can all make you feel tired, fed up and sluggish as well as disrupt your sleeping pattern.

 People who have SAD need a lot of sunshine to boost their mood and energy levels, so much so that many buy light boxes to simulate sunshine during the winter.
 And if you suffer from depression or are struggling with the symptoms of the menopause there are natural ways you can boost your energy levels which will make you feel happier, more awake and help you cope with all that the menopause might throw at you!

 There are other health problems which can make you tired too.
-These include hypothyroidism, diabetes, high and low blood pressure and Irritable Bowel Syndrome.
+These include Restless Leg Syndrome, hypothyroidism, diabetes, high and low blood pressure and Irritable Bowel Syndrome.
 Talk to your doctor or health provider if you are concerned.

 “If you’re feeling tired for longer than a couple of weeks, see your GP,” says Dr Shah.